ozgunozerk/state-shift/README.md

 > }

 > [!NOTE]
-> actually this is not supported YET.
+> actually having `..self` is not supported by the Rust compiler in this context, YET.
 >
 > So hoping it will become stable in the future and we won't have to worry about it.